-roadways, commercial airspace, population centers) on meeting all TTP requirements.
-The process of developing the alternatives considered additional input from the Cooperating Agencies and Tribal Participants.
-To fully meet the requirements would require a prohibitively large area, approximately double the amount of land as proposed in this EIS (see Section 1.5.2, Airspace Training Need versus Current Range Capability).
-This evaluation resulted in the development of modified range tactical requirements that would approach full TTP specifications.
-Even though not all TTP specifications would be met, implementation of the Proposed Action would still allow the Navy to achieve an acceptable level of training capabilities.
-Concurrently, NAWDC worked with Naval Special Warfare to identify similar gaps and actions that would support ground mobility training requirements that acceptably approach the full TTP (see Section 1.5.3, Ground Mobility Training Need versus Current Range Capability).
+requirements would require a prohibitively large area, approximately double the amount of land as proposed in this EIS (see Section 1.5.2, Airspace Training Need versus Current Range Capability).
+This evaluation resulted in the development of modified range tactical requirements that would support TTP training requirements to approach full TTP specifications.
+Even though not all requirements are met, TTP could still achieve an acceptable level of training capabilities.
+Concurrently, NAWDC worked with Naval Special Warfare to identify similar gaps and actions that would support ground mobility training requirements that acceptably approach the full TTP, as TTPs for Naval Special Warfare activities also cannot fully be met at FRTC in its current configuration (see Section 1.5.3, Ground Mobility Training Need versus Current Range Capability).